Migrants from caravan in limbo as U.S. says border crossing full

 More migrants from the caravan, which numbered around 400 people by the time it reached Tijuana, also planned to seek asylum.

-The mood was sombre following a gruelling 2,000-mile (3,200-km) trek to the border.
+The mood was somber following a grueling 2,000-mile (3,200-km) trek to the border.
 U.S. immigration lawyers had warned the migrants of the low odds for winning asylum and the likelihood of detention, separation from relatives and deportation.

 U.S. officials do not usually separate children from parents seeking asylum, although immigration advocates have reported instances of it happening.
 Families often spend less time in detention than other groups.